-Caladium Bicolor is a tender perennial grown from a bulb.
-It is sometimes used as an annual bedding plant.
-It is known by many names such as Angel Wings, Elephant Ears, Candidum, Malanga, Mother-in-Law Plant, Fancy-leaved Caladium, Pai, Pink Cloud, Taro, Texas Wonder, Via sori.
-It is grown more for its colorful foliage rather than its flowers.
+Caladium Bicolor is a tender perennial.
+It is grown from a bulb.
+They sometimes use it as an annual bedding plant.
+They also call it Angel Wings, Elephant Ears, Candidum, Malanga, Mother-in-Law Plant, Fancy-leaved Caladium, Pai, Pink Cloud, Taro, Texas Wonder, Via sori.
+They grow it more for its colorful foliage rather than its flowers.

 The leaves are arrowhead-shaped.
 There are many varieties of colors.
 The most popular color is deep pink or red with green edges.
 Caladium bicolor is native to South America.
 It grows on the banks of the Amazon river.
 It is part of the Araceae family of plants.

 Grow Caladium bicolor in partial or full shade.
 Plant it in acidic, fertile, and humus-rich soil that is well-drained.
 Caladium bicolor requires moist soil but not soggy.
 Humidity also helps.
 Fertilize it regularly during the growing season.
 And shelter it from the wind.